wyegelwel/wyegelwel.github.io/_posts/2017-11-20-Narrow-features.md

 One case in which `loop recur` does shine is in event-driven programming, generally with `async` channels.
 However, even here you should be careful to check that you aren't using `loop recur` to sneak in side effects where a transducer would otherwise fit.

 Generally speaking, treat `loop recur` with suspicion.

+### Conclusion

+All of these cases come down to making it clear what the intent of the expression is without having to delve deep in to the expression.
+Favoring narrow features makes code easier to read and understand.

+_A big thank you to Leif Walsh, Shams Imam, Steven Radack, Daniel Posada, and Paul Schorfheide for their feedback while writing this!_